500X Alumnus Interview: Vincent Falsetta

 500X: Tell us a little about yourself.
 What is your artistic background?

 VF: I was born and raised in Philadelphia.
 I received my MFA from Tyler School of Art in Philadelphia and Rome in 1974.
 My first two teaching jobs were at Indiana University 1974-75, and the University of Utah 1975-77.
 In 1977, I moved to Denton to teach drawing and painting at the University of North Texas (North Texas State University).
-In the same year I was invited to join the 500 Exposition Gallery (500X) group of artists.
+The following year I was invited to join the 500 group of artists.
 I continued teaching at UNT for 40 years.
 Great experience, great students, great colleagues!

 500X: What years were you a member of 500X?

 VF: I was a member from 1978 to 1981.
 I exhibited in many members exhibitions, exchange exhibitions and a solo show in the downstairs gallery in 1980.

 500X: Who were some of the other members with you?